 Workplace harassment comes in all forms.
 As large companies like Salesforce commit to full-time work from home schedules, HR and Legal teams need to be vigilant of new forms of disrespectful conduct.
 It’s important to be aware that the transition to remote work might have been more difficult for some than others, which can have a significant impact on organizational norms and practices.
 Norms and practices are mutually understood behavioral dynamics that affect how we treat each other, who gets heard in meetings, and decision making processes.
 With this new working environment, people may be behaving differently and getting a little too casual, which could undermine respect norms.
-HR teams are responsible for regularly checking in on their employees to understand how working from home has affected workplace culture, for better or worse.
+HR teams are responsible for regularly checking in on their employees to understand how work from home (WFH) has affected workplace culture, for better or worse.

-Reasons for Remote Harassment
+Reasons for Remote Workplace Harassment

 When working from the comfort of our own homes, there is a shift in mindset.
 Employees become more relaxed, and there is less pressure to dress professionally and thus, act professionally.
 Within a few months of the first Shelter in Place order, we were all pretty sick of the “I’ve been wearing the same sweatpants all week…” jokes.
 But this is indicative of the mindset people are adopting: I don’t have to dress professionally, and, in some cases, I don’t have to act it either.
 A work from home dress code might be unnecessary, but reminding people to comport themselves in the same manner they would at the office is both a reasonable and important request.

-The risk for remote harassment goes beyond some work attire faux pas and oversharing about a quarantine routine.
+The risk for remote workplace harassment goes beyond some work attire faux pas and oversharing about a quarantine routine.
 People are isolated, working in their own

 bubbles without the watchful eyes of coworkers nearby.
 Some employees might, even unknowingly, respond to this situation by acting on feelings they would not normally acknowledge.
 For example, making an inappropriate remark about a female coworker’s top on a 1:1 video call, a racial innuendo in an instant message, or even an offensive photo in an email.
 Whether it is a result of isolation fatigue, stress from working in a family setting, or just bad actors capitalizing on the situation, some of these things are bound to happen.
 Knowing that a bystander won’t be able to step in may spur bad actors forward, but harassment laws still apply whether or not we are working in person.

-How can HR teams put safeguards in place to prevent or spot harassment situations in the remote work environment?
+How can HR teams put safeguards in place to prevent or spot harassment situations in the remote workplace environment?
 It comes down to driving home the importance of cultural norms and practices.
 While it may be a big ask to request that employees dress in everyday work attire, it is reasonable to expect employees to dress as they would if they were going out in public.
 While wearing gym clothes or sweat pants doesn’t inherently constitute harassment, they lead to people letting their guard down, oversharing, or failing to act respectfully.

 Ensure that employees know how to report a harassment situation!
 The EEOC’s guidance on isolated workplaces specifically states that employees in isolated situations are more vulnerable to harassment and “Harassers have easy access to such individuals, and there generally are no witnesses to the harassment.”
 While this issue is difficult to amend in remote work environments, there are options.